 Marketers probably don’t consider the irritation factor of their ads as much as they should.
 This is the age of high interruption; consumers are perpetually being distracted from what they are doing.
-Whether it’s the ubiquitous GDPR pop-up standing between them and every website they access, unwanted sales calls, or ads that start just as their show’s getting to the good part, customers are already operating at peak ad irritation.
+Whether it’s the ever-present GDPR pop-up standing between them and every website they access, unwanted sales calls, or ads that start just as their show’s getting to the good part, customers are already operating at peak ad irritation.

 Surely marketers have to recognize how damaging it is for their brand to keep annoying their audience so much?